Skillbill/racetab/README.md

 ### Install from code

-Enter this repo folder folder and do
+Enter this repo folder and do

 ```
 npm install